ben854719/AI-Gateway-Evolution-Moving-from-Requests-to-Results-via-Intent/README.md

 ## Normalize:

-- Clean and standardize the input text (e.g., remove noise, correct formatting, unify encoding).
+- Clean and standardize the input text.

 ## Detect:

 - Use NLP to detect the user's intent and identify the input language.

-## Translate (if English):
+## Translate:

 - If the input is in English, translate it into French, Spanish, and Chinese.

 - Translation is triggered only when English is the source language.

 ## Fallback: